-A cancer center designed to help kids heal
+Cancer centers designed to help kids heal

 Other examples of our safe environment include enclosed light fixtures, double-paned windows, extra filters on sinks and ice machines, solid-surface ceiling tiles and non-carpeted flooring – all to decrease the exposure to fungal agents.

-About our cancer units and clinics
+About our cancer units and clinics in Aurora

-All inpatient and infusion rooms have an Xbox or Nintendo Wii to help pass the time and make the hospital stay a little more fun.
+- All inpatient and infusion rooms have an Xbox or Nintendo Wii to help pass the time and make the hospital stay a little more fun.

-The Procedure Clinic is offered five days a week to inpatients and outpatients.
+- The Procedure Clinic is offered five days a week to inpatients and outpatients.
 Pediatric anesthesiologists administer anesthesia to minimize pain and anxiety associated with bone marrow aspirates and lumbar punctures.
 This clinic's outpatient location greatly improves efficiency and satisfaction of patients and their families.

-A special lead-lined room in the new Highly Immune-Compromised Bone Marrow Transplant Unit provides the ability to deliver radioactive therapies (such as MIBG for neuroblastoma) in a safe environment.
+- A special lead-lined room in the new Highly Immune-Compromised Bone Marrow Transplant Unit provides the ability to deliver radioactive therapies (such as MIBG for neuroblastoma) in a safe environment.
 Previously, patients had to travel out of the Rocky Mountain region to receive this form of treatment.

-The 7th floor also includes family sleeping rooms and a satellite pharmacy that serves all areas.
-And because we treat patients from birth up to age 30 with cancer and blood disorders, our facilities are welcoming to patients and their families regardless of age, including adolescents and young adults.
+The 7th floor of our Aurora children's hospital also includes family sleeping rooms and a satellite pharmacy that serves all areas.
+And because we treat patients from birth up to age 30 with cancer and blood disorders, the Anschutz Medical Campus welcomes patients and their families regardless of age, including adolescents and young adults.

 How to find us at Children's Colorado on Anschutz Medical Campus

-At our Anschutz Medical Campus location in Aurora, the dedicated CCBD floor allows us to provide integrated treatment that best meets the needs of our patients and families.
+At our Anschutz Medical Campus location in Aurora, the dedicated floor allows us to provide integrated treatment that best meets the needs of our patients and families.

 To find us, take the central elevator to the 7th floor check-in area.
-Here, you can check in for clinic visits and infusions, or be admitted for inpatient care (hematology/oncology patients will go to 7th Floor West, and those in the Highly Immune-Compromised Bone Marrow Transplant Unit will be directed to 7th Floor East).
+Here, you can check in for clinic visits and infusions, or be admitted for inpatient care (Hematology/Oncology patients will go to 7th Floor West, and those in the Highly Immune-Compromised Bone Marrow Transplant Unit will be directed to 7th Floor East).